SacDeNoeuds/extended-guide/guides/building-products/domain/1-branded-types.md

 ## Branded types

-A branded type is a way to increase specificity on primitives, it serves 3 purposes:
+A branded type is a way to increase specificity on primitives, it serves 4 purposes:

 1. **Readability**: you no longer manipulate simple `string`s or `number`s but a `ListName`, `ItemName` or `ItemQuantity`.
 Those concepts are different and represented as such.
 2. **Guarantee** that the type is correct and has been verified, usually at our system’s boundaries (API route handler or client for instance).
 3. **Hints**: a branded type only exist in our safe domain world we defined, where every behavior is intended and predictable.

-Finally, it **prevents accidental comparisons**: In our case, before branding my types, I was able to compare `listName` and `itemName` because both are strings, which is would be a particularly suspicious to do, right?
+4. **Prevent accidental comparisons**: In our case, before branding my types, I was able to compare a grocery list `id` with a `memberId`, or a `listName` with a `itemName`, even an `listName` with an list `id`.
+Because they are all strings.
+If I was to make such comparisons, that would be a particularly suspicious, wouldn’t it?

 Now that this specificity is enforced via the TypeScript type system, any comparison will be raised by TS: